soupless/soupless/README.md

 # Introduction

 Hello!
-This is _to be fair though_, and I am a student using GitHub for personal reasons.
-Done.
+This is _soupless_, and I am a student using GitHub for personal reasons.

+You might know me from [Math Stack Exchange](https://math.stackexchange.com/users/888233).
+Yes, that's me.

 # Where are the repositories?

 I keep them private.
-Done.